Progress and Poverty

 Progress and Poverty: An Inquiry into the Cause of Industrial Depressions and of Increase of Want with Increase of Wealth: The Remedy is an 1879 book by social theorist and economist Henry George.
 It is a treatise on the questions of why poverty accompanies economic and technological progress and why economies exhibit a tendency toward cyclical boom and bust.
-George uses history and deductive logic to argue for a radical solution focusing on the capture of economic rent from natural resource and land titles.
+George uses history and deductive logic to argue for a logical solution focusing on the capture of economic rent from natural resources and land titles.

 Progress and Poverty, George's first book, sold several million copies, becoming one of the highest selling books of the late 1800s.

-It helped spark the Progressive Era and a worldwide social reform movement around an ideology now known as 'Georgism'.
+It helped spark the Progressive Era and a worldwide social reform movement around an ideology now known as Georgism.
 Jacob Riis, for example, explicitly marks the beginning of the Progressive Era awakening as 1879 because of the date of this publication.
-The Princeton historian Eric F. Goldman wrote this about the influence of Progress and Poverty: For some years prior to 1952 I was working on a history of American reform and over and over again my research ran into this fact: an enormous number of men and women, strikingly different people, men and women who were to lead 20th century America in a dozen fields of humane activity, wrote or told someone that their whole thinking had been redirected by reading Progress and Poverty in their formative years.
+The Princeton historian Eric F. Goldman wrote this about the influence of Progress and Poverty:

+For some years prior to 1952 I was working on a history of American reform and over and over again my research ran into this fact: an enormous number of men and women, strikingly different people, men and women who were to lead 20th century America in a dozen fields of humane activity, wrote or told someone that their whole thinking had been redirected by reading Progress and Poverty in their formative years.
 In this respect no other book came anywhere near comparable influence.

 Progress and Poverty had perhaps even a larger impact around the world, in places such as Denmark, the United Kingdom, Australia, and New Zealand, where George's influence was enormous.
 Contemporary sources and historians claim that in the United Kingdom, a vast majority of both socialist and classical liberal activists could trace their ideological development to Henry George.
 George's popularity was more than a passing phase; even by 1906, a survey of British parliamentarians revealed that the American author's writing was more popular than Walter Scott, John Stuart Mill, and William Shakespeare.
 In 1933, John Dewey estimated that Progress and Poverty "had a wider distribution than almost all other books on political economy put together."

+Progress and Poverty was criticized by Karl Marx and Silvio Gesell for perceived flaws in its theory of capital and interest.